 Information about Bambuterol

-The Bambuterol works by relaxing the muscles in the walls of the airways.
-This opens the airways and makes breathing easier.
+Bambuterol is a bronchodilator.
+It works by relaxing the muscles in the airways and widens airways.
+This makes breathing easier.

 Expert advice for Bambuterol